top of page

 Conclusion

 And there you have it–Better Brain & Body’s unique approach to proactive post-concussion and TBI treatment.
 As you have now learned, Better Brain & Body is a holistic clinic focused on brain-to-body rehabilitation.
 We are a functional neurology clinic and human optimization center.
 Dr. Alicia Brown owns and leads the efforts at Better Brain & Body and is a well-known doctor in Charlotte for her personalized treatment plans and state-of-the-art performance-based therapies.
-If you or a loved one are seeking proactive post-concussion and TBI rehabilitation and care, give us a call at 704-752-8100 or fill out our contact form.
+If you or a loved one are seeking proactive post-concussion and TBI rehabilitation and care, give us a call at 704-752-8100 or schedule an appointment online using the button below.
 We'll schedule you a complimentary 15-minute phone consultation with Dr. Brown to discuss how our treatment plans may help you.

 Better Brain & Body is not an emergency care clinic.
 We see head injury patients after they have been discharged from the emergency room, urgent care, or primary doctor for their head injury.
 Our treatments are considered “off-label” uses, as the only approved “on-label” care for TBI and concussions are rest, medications, and surgeries.